DwitrishaSaha/organicmaps/docs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Organic Maps (OM)!
+Thank you for your interest in contributing to Oma (OM)!

 ## How Can I Contribute?